EPCCed/2026-07-27-Fortran-inter/episodes/01-arrays.md

 Arrays of rank up to 7 were supported (pre-F2008); this was increased to a limit of 15 at F2008.
-F2018 introduced an intrinsic `rank()` inquiry function which returns the scaler integer rank of the array argument.
+F2018 introduced an intrinsic `rank()` inquiry function which returns the scalar integer rank of the array argument.

 ## Array constructors